sashafromlibertalia/sashafromlibertalia/README.md

 My name is Alex, i'm a first-year student of ITMO university.
 I develop **sites**, **iOS apps**, **bots** for Telegram and VK for more than a year.
 One of the founders of the [websect-itmo](https://github.com/websect-itmo).

+Founder of the telegram channel [built by sasha](https://t.me/builtbysasha)

 <div align="left">
   <img src="https://komarev.com/ghpvc/?username=sashafromlibertalia" alt="sashafromlibertalia" />